CluedIn-io/CluedIn.Documentation/docs/kb/kb0004-akv2aks.md

     {:.important}
     This guide assumes you'll use the pre-existing key vault deployed at install time.
 You may use an alternative key vault if preferred.
 In this case, update the values above to match your desired key vault.

-1. Update access to your key vault:
+1. Update access to your key vault.
-    - RBAC:
+    - RBAC
     ```powershell
     $params = @(
         '--assignee', $kvManagedIdentity